SongChiyoon/Elevator-scrooge/README.md

 # make Expression
 1.compare : | elevator Location – person Location |
-2.usability : consider the number of waiting people and inner people about each elevator and set usability according to each case
+2.usability : consider the number of waiting people and inner people about each elevator and set usability according to each case <br>
 ( over 12, over 8 ... )
 3.‘calcul method’ : consider elevator state and person location, destination, then set ‘result’ according to each case.